SEC did you know?: Week 4

 By ESPN.com staff | ESPN.com

-A little bit of this and a little bit of that as we look ahead to Week 4 in the SEC:
+A little bit of this and a little bit of that as we point toward Week 4 in the SEC: